msmink01/multi-cow-lameness-detection/README.md

 #### Data Annotation

 We randomly select 1,015 frames from our source footage and label four keypoints with optional occlusion or out-of-frame flags per cow present in the frame using CVAT.
 The four keypoints we chose to label were the four feet: right front, right rear, left rear, and left front.
 We chose this keypoint schema to deal with occlusion and make processing more efficient.
-Previous 10-point or 17-point cattle keypoint schemas would flood the classification model with potentially unecessary keypoints that are not usually available in multi-cow scenes.
+Previous 10-point or 17-point cattle keypoint schemas would flood the classification model with potentially unnecessary keypoints that are not usually available in multi-cow scenes.
 This would make our keypoint model and the downstream classification model more unstable and inefficient, thus we decided to only use the four feet keypoints.
 An example frame labeled by us along with the mentioned 10 and 17-point previous keypoint schemas are shown in Figure 3.

 <h5>Figure 3: Example frame of our multi-cow keypoint labeling (left) and the 10-point (middle) and 17-point (right) cow keypoint schemas proposed in previous works.</h5>